-The Martinelli family has been working in the textile industry since the end of the 19th century in Val Gandino, an Italian textile district that is known for the production of woollen cloths.
-In 1891, Cavaliere del Lavoro Luigi Martinelli launches his textile manufacturing business, which goes on to become one of the best-known manufacturing companies in this sector.
+The Martinelli family has been working in the textile industry since the end of the 19th century in Val Gandino, an Italian textile district that is well-known for the production of woolen cloths.
+In 1891, Cavaliere del Lavoro Luigi Martinelli launched his textile manufacturing business, which went on to become one of the best-known manufacturing companies in this sector.

-The world wars prevented Mr. Martinelli from passing the reins to his nephew Ginetto, but in 1947, he launches his own business in Leffe, producing woollen blankets.
+The World Wars prevented Mr. Martinelli from passing on his nephew Ginetto, but in 1947, he launched his own business in Leffe, producing woolen blankets.

-The intelligence, passion and tenacity of the company founder Ginetto and his wife Margherita enable the company to grow, and in the 1960s, production is expanded to include cotton and linen as well as wool.
+The intelligence, passion and tenacity of the company founder Ginetto and his wife Margherita enabled the company to grow, and in the 1960s, production was expanded to include cotton and linen as well as wool.

-In the 1970s, the group begins producing jacquard fabrics, and quickly makes a name for itself on the global market as a leading producer and distributor of fine damask linens for the household linens sector.
+In the 1970s, the business began producing jacquard fabrics, and quickly ranks at the top of the global market as a leading producer and distributor of fine damask linens for the household linens sector.

-Ginetto's sons, Sergio and Luciano, join the company, with the former dedicated to business development and the latter to administration and finance.
+Ginetto's sons, Sergio and Luciano, joined the company, with the former dedicated to business development and the latter to administration and finance.

-NORD CINIGLIA - the yarn division of the MARTINELLI GINETTO Group - is founded, specialising in the production and distribution of chenille yarn collections, designed and tested for use in furnishing, outdoor, upholstery and clothing fabrics.
+NORD CINIGLIA - the yarn division of the current MARTINELLI GINETTO Group - is founded, specializing in the production and distribution of chenille yarn collections, designed and tested for use in furnishing, outdoor, upholstery and clothing fabrics.

 DUNITALIA is founded in the city of Pápa, Hungary.
-DUNITALIA becomes a strategic production facility for Martinelli Ginetto, as the site at which the wool spinning, chenille spinning and weaving processes are carried out.
+DUNITALIA became a strategic production facility for Martinelli Ginetto, as the site at which the wool spinning, and the chenille spinning and weaving processes were carried out.

-Alberto Paccanelli joins the Group's corporate and managerial team, joining Sergio and Luciano Martinelli in leading the strategic and operational management of the company.
-His arrival marks the strengthening of the management structure, and the beginning of the Group's expansion plan.
+Alberto Paccanelli joined the Group's corporate and managerial team, working with Sergio and Luciano Martinelli on leading the strategic and operational management of the company.
+His arrival marked the strengthening of the management structure, and the beginning of the Group's expansion plan.

 Acquisition of GIUSEPPE BRIGNOLI Srl.
 Founded in 1939, the company is globally recognised for the creativity and quality of its yarn-dyed jacquard fabric collections for household linens.